St. Stanislaus Kostka Church (Wilmington, Delaware)

-St. Stanislaus Kostka Church in Wilmington, Delaware, was founded November 23, 1913, as a Roman Catholic Church on the East Side of Wilmington to serve the needs of a growing Polish immigrant community.
+St. Stanislaus Kostka Church in Wilmington, Delaware, United States, was founded November 23, 1913, as a Roman Catholic Church on the East Side of Wilmington to serve the needs of a growing Polish immigrant community.
 The Church was a part of the Diocese of Wilmington, until its closure on February 15, 2009.

 History

 During the late years of the nineteenth century and early twentieth century, many Polish immigrants came to America seeking a better future and way of life.
 They brought with them their religion, as well as many customs and traditions.
 Many settled in Wilmington during this time, particularly on the West Side of Wilmington in the Hedgeville/Browntown area.
 They worked together and formed St. Hedwig's Parish in the late eighteen hundreds, with the supervision and guidance of Monsignor John S. Gulcz, who was born in Poznan, Poland, and arrived in Delaware in 1896 to serve the Polish community.

 As time went on, the Polish population began to expand into the East Side of Wilmington, attracted by the shipbuilding and leather works industries.
 The immigrants faced the problem of not being able to send their children all the way across town to St. Hedwig's parish school.
 Faced with the problem of establishing a home and raising their children, they had little money.
 Most troubling of all, they could not worship in their native tongue.
 The immigrants requested Monsignor Gulcz to establish a new parish on the East Side of Wilmington where they could worship closer to their homes.

 On November 8, 1912, Monsignor Gulcz obtained permission from Bishop John James Joseph Monaghan to build a new Polish parish on the East Side of Wilmington.
 In the time before the new church could be built, the Polish immigrants attended Mass and liturgical services in the basement of St. Mary of the Immaculate Conception Church at 6th and Pine streets, which was consecrated by St. John Neumann.
 The new church was officially completed and consecrated, with the cornerstone laid on November 23, 1913.
 Former parishioners and pictures indicated that the event attracted over 1200 people and stretched from the end of East 7th and Church Streets all the way to the railroad bridge adjacent to the Church.
 Searching through the history of the parish, there was no special grant of any large sum of money or donations made in order to build the Church.
 Money had to be collected in small increments and for the most part the parishioners built the church themselves with their own talents, time, and resources.